Coral-Studio/PPTMate/README.md

 *Better to use TDM-GCC 9.2 to compile `PPTMateStartup.cpp`*

 **WARNING: This function involves registry modification and is hard reversible.
-So it will be not added into release.
+So it won't be added into release.
 Please make sure what you are doing while using it.**

 - Register to associate the opening methods of `.pptx` and `.ppt` files.
 - Turn off the function of Powerpoint detecting whether itself is the default opening method.